 Eiry W. Roberts, M.D., Chief Medical Officer

-Eiry W. Roberts, M.D. was appointed Chief Medical Officer in January 2018 and is responsible for all clinical development and medical affairs activities at Neurocrine Biosciences.
-Dr. Roberts has over 25 years of research and development experience in the pharmaceutical industry across all phases of drug development from research through commercialization in multiple therapeutic areas, including neuroscience, inflammation, oncology, and metabolic diseases.
+Eiry W. Roberts, M.D., was appointed Chief Medical Officer in January 2018 and is responsible for all clinical development and medical affairs activities at Neurocrine Biosciences.
+Dr. Roberts has over 25 years of research and development experience in the pharmaceutical industry across all phases of drug development from research through commercialization in multiple therapeutic areas, including neuroscience, inflammation, oncology and metabolic diseases.
 She joined Neurocrine Biosciences from Eli Lilly and Company where she had worked since May 1991.
-During her tenure at Eli Lily and Company, Dr. Roberts held various positions of increasing responsibility, including Vice President, Clinical Pharmacology/Managing Director of Chorus, a position she held from October 2014 until December 2017 and Vice President of R&D, BioMedicines Business Unit.
-Dr. Roberts is a physician who trained in pharmacology and medicine in the UK, qualifying from the University of London in 1987.
+During her tenure at Lilly, Dr. Roberts held various positions of increasing responsibility, including Vice President, Clinical Pharmacology/Managing Director of Chorus, a position she held from October 2014 until December 2017, and Vice President of Research and Development, BioMedicines Business Unit.
+Dr. Roberts is a physician who trained in pharmacology and medicine in the United Kingdom, qualifying from the University of London in 1987.
 Her post-graduate clinical training was in clinical pharmacology and cardiology at St. Bartholomew’s Hospital and the Royal London Hospital.
 Dr. Roberts also serves as a director of Amicus Therapeutics, a clinical-stage biopharmaceutical company focused on rare diseases.